Wolf3s/xbmc4xbox-python/python/Doc/library/multiprocessing.rst

    .. method:: accept()

       Accept a connection on the bound socket or named pipe of the listener object and return a :class:`Connection` object.
-      If authentication is attempted and fails, then :exc:`~multiprocessing.AuthenticationError` is raised.
+If authentication is attempted and fails, then :exc:`AuthenticationError` is raised.

    .. method:: close()